 Find Out How You Can Help.

-Elder Care Alliance’s Mercy Brown Bag Program helps seniors remain self-sufficient and independent in their own homes, in addition to providing the 60,000 bags with more than one million pounds of food that we distributed last year.
+Elder Care Alliance’s Mercy Brown Bag Program helps seniors remain self-sufficient and independent in their own homes, in addition to providing the 117,000 bags with more than two million pounds of food that we distributed last year.

-Join our voice to speak up for thousands of seniors who are facing food insecurity.
+Join our voice to speak up for thousands of older adults who are facing food insecurity.
 Urge your representatives to support our efforts to end senior hunger.

 - Find our what our partner, the Alameda County Community Food Bank, is doing to advocate for seniors.